 Where a peerage claim is referred to a committee for peerage claims1, the committee resolves on the claim and reports to the House of Lords.
-If the committee is satisfied on a claim for the determination of an abeyance that any arrangement entered into between the petitioner and any co-heir is tainted with any impropriety, the committee must make no report to the House except that the arrangement is not shown to have been a proper one
+If the committee is satisfied on a claim for the determination of an abeyance that any arrangement entered into between the petitioner and any co-heir is tainted with any impropriety, the committee must make no report to the House except that the arrangement is not shown to have been a proper one2.
+The House usually resolves in the terms of the committee's

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.